milab-inha/milab-inha.github.io/_pages/about.md

 Welcome to to the website of Machine Intelligence (MI) Lab @ Inha Univ.

-At the MI Lab, we stand at the confluence of computer vision, image processing, and inverse problem, with a pronounced emphasis on deep generative models.
+At the MI Lab, we delve into the intersection of computer vision, image processing, and inverse problems, with a particular focus on deep generative models.

 Research Focus: